 In my private lexicon, Store Burgers are dispensed by the national fast food chain “stores” as their owners prefer to call them, rather than restaurants.
 The skimpy patties are made in a warehouse far far away, using trimmings of inferior cuts of meat and slabs of fat, pressed in a mold so they are perfectly flat and round, frozen, and shipped across state lines in giant reefer (refrigerator) semi-trailer trucks.
 Sadly, burgers are not covered by the Mann Act.
 Some places griddle them, some flame broil them, but, if you peel off the smushed bun, wilted lettuce, pink tomato, corrugated pickle slices, and not-so-special sauce, you find uniformly gray flaps of mystery meat ground so fine that no bone could survive.
 They are all cooked well past well done until they are dry and closer to a chamois than a happy meal, wrapped in toilet paper, held under heat lamps until the buns are limp and soggy, and served in a cardboard casket.
 RIP.

 These are the burgers Grandma made.
-Big and fat and loaded on the inside with so many veggies that they almost qualify as a well rounded meal.
-Grandma loved to chop up onions, garlic, green peppers, and splash in some steak sauce or Worcestershire.
+Big and fat and loaded on the inside with so many veggies that they almost qualify as a well-rounded meal.
+Grandma loved to chop up onions, garlic, green peppers, and a splash of steak sauce or Worcestershire sauce.
 Maybe she’d even mix in some breadcrumbs and an egg as binders.
 More like meatloaf on a bun, she’d cook these in a frying pan on the stovetop, or even in the oven.
-Because of all the moisture they were juicy and crumbly.
+Because of all the moisture, they were juicy and crumbly.
 When you were 10, nothing tasted better after a snowball fight.
 Now they taste like nothing less than home sweet home.

 Take a thin patty, fold a slice of American cheese twice, and then top it all with another patty.
 Pinch the edges together thoroughly and tightly to seal in the goodness and so it won’t leak.
 That’s your Jucy Lucy, so named in 1954 by Matt’s in Minneapolis, MN, and that’s right, there’s no “i” in Jucy.